Boeing, aerospace manufacturers back U.S. tax overhaul

 Among its key elements, Brady's proposal would cut the U.S. corporate tax rate to 20 percent from 35 percent, permit immediate deductions for capital investment and introduce a border adjustment tax system that would tax imports into the United States but not tax revenue generated by exports out of the country.

-Trump has voiced support for the tax reform plan, and spoke favorably about a border tax.
-Commerce Secretary Wilbur Ross later said Trump had not endorsed the House Republicans' specific border adjustment tax plan.
+At the same time, Trump has voiced support for the tax reform plan, including an export-boosting border adjustment tax..

 Drafters of the plan say a tax on imports would increase the value of the dollar, helping offset the cost of imports to U.S. manufacturers by giving them more purchasing power.
 A stronger dollar would, however, make U.S. goods more expensive for foreign buyers.

-Other companies involved in aerospace manufacturing also signed, including Lockheed Martin, General Electric Co, Northrop Grumman Corp, Honeywell International Inc, Rockwell Collins Inc, Rolls-Royce Holdings Plc, General Dynamics Corp, Harris Corp, International Business Machines Corp and L3 Technologies Inc.
+Other companies involved in aerospace manufacturing also signed, including Lockheed Martin, General Electric Co (GE.N), Northrop Grumman Corp (NOC.N), Honeywell International Inc (HON.N), Rockwell Collins Inc (COL.N), Rolls-Royce Holdings Plc (RR.L), General Dynamics Corp (GD.N), Harris Corp (HRS.N), International Business Machines Corp (IBM.N) and L3 Technologies Inc (LLL.N).

 The signatures were gathered at a supplier meeting in Seattle last week, Boeing said.
 AIA said it has more than 330 members.